Last updated on January 8th, 2015 at 05:59 pm

 NO!

-The owner posted on the review that he agreed about the spaghetti and decided to use the online forum to announce a spaghetti recipe tasting contest to come up with a spaghetti recipe patrons will love.
-In accomplishing this he created what would ultimately become one of his most asked-for dishes at the restaurant.
+The owner posted on the review that he agreed the spaghetti wasn’t great and decided to use the online forum to announce a spaghetti recipe-tasting contest to create a recipe patrons would love.
+In accomplishing this, he created what would ultimately become one of his most asked-for dishes at the restaurant.
+Now, that’s what I call dealing with feedback!

 8. Did I pick the right dream?

-Sometimes you are feeling stuck because your dream needs to change from its present format.
-Movie producer, Adam Leipzig has 5 great questions that can help you see if you are on target with your dream.
+Sometimes, you feel stuck because your dream needs to change from its present format.
+Movie producer Adam Leipzig has 5 great questions that can help you see if you are on target with your dream.
+Get out a piece of paper and a pencil and answer the following questions with the first thought that comes to mind.

 1. Who are you?